Life Expectancy of a Dog with Dilated Cardiomyopathy: Prognosis Factors

 Doberman Pinscher Breed

-Certain dog breeds display a genetic predisposition to DCM, which can significantly impact their life expectancy with this condition.
-For example, larger breeds such as Doberman Pinschers and Great Danes tend to have a poorer prognosis than smaller breeds.
+Certain breeds display a genetic predisposition to DCM, that could significantly impact their existence expectancy with this condition.
+For instance, large breeds consisting of Doberman Pinschers and Great Danes have a tendency to have a poorer analysis than smaller breeds.

 According to studies, a Doberman Pinscher with DCM may have a life expectancy of less than two years on average post-diagnosis, emphasizing breed-specific vulnerability.